jennifermulroy/05-APIs/README.md

 The budget analysis includes 90 days of transactions from Plaid's Developer Sandbox.

-As per the table below, the Transfer Category had the largest spend over the last 90 days and the Travel category had the least spend.
+As per the table below, the Transfer category had the largest spend over the last 90 days and the Travel category had the least spend.

 | Category       |   Amount |